dehora/nakadi-book-spike/README.md

 - Compatability with the [STUPS project](https://stups.io/).
 STUPS is Zalando's opne source platform infrastructure for running and securing microservices on AWS.

 - Built on proven infrastructure.
 Nakadi uses the excellent [Apache Kafka](http://kafka.apache.org/) as its internal message broker and the also excellent PostgreSQL as a backing database.

-### Roadmap

-In the future the project will look at:

-* Discoverability of the resource structures flowing into the broker.

-* A managed API that allows consumers to subscribe and have stream offsets stored by the server.

-* Filtering of events for subscribing consumers.

-* Role base access control to data.

-* Support for different streaming technologies and engines.

-* A common envelope to allow arbitrary non-JSON message formats.

 ### Contributing